kometbomb/prototracker-modular/MODULES.md

 ### Mul

 Multiply the two inputs and output the result.
 Use as an amplifier.
+Connect e.g. an EG to input 1 and use it to multiple the two separate inputs to synchronize.

 | Input | Description  |
 |-------|--------------|